 A runner who I coached several years ago is a cancer survivor and was determined to get back to running after he finished his treatment.
 Having lost a lot of fitness and muscle tone, he struggled during his first few months, but he used a mental trick to help push him through those difficult runs.
-He’d think back to where he was a year earlier – in a hospital bed, hooked up to IVs, and not sure if he’d survive – and remind himself how far he’d come by repeating the phrase, “This time, last year” over and over to himself while running.
+He’d think back to where he was a year earlier – in a hospital bed, hooked up to IVs, and not sure if he’d survive – and remind himself how far he’d come by repeating a running mantra to himself.
+He kept saying the phrase, “This time, last year” over and over to himself while running.

 When he was just a couple of days away from running the New York City Marathon, he shared with our team that he had a new mantra that he’d be using during the race.
 It was, “This time, this year,” to celebrate his incredible journey and express his gratitude for his health and strength.
 After he successfully crossed the marathon finish line, he told me that his mantra did help him get through those late miles when everything hurt and he needed that mental strength to keep moving forward.